 Click Here for tab for Stand by Me by Ben E. King

-While at first glance you might not consider this a ‘campfire song’ in the traditional sense.
-But in fact, it does hit all the fundamentals you look for with its memorable songwriting and emotive melodies.
+At first glance, you might not consider this a campfire song in the traditional sense.
+But it does in fact hit all the fundamentals you look for, with its memorable songwriting and emotive melodies.
 Originally released in 1961, the song has enjoyed continued success due to its cultural significance and the myriad of cover versions and adaptations which have been created by other, equally popular, artists.

 Wonderwall by Oasis

 Click Here for tab for Wonderwall by Oasis

 You knew it was coming, the quintessential campfire song that every aspiring guitarist, busker (or anyone at a party that manages to get their hands on a guitar) is going to immediately start playing.
 One of Oasis’ biggest singles from the 1995 album (What’s the Story) Morning Glory?, it has been certified as 5x platinum in the UK.
 To this day, it remains one of the band’s most popular songs, so you can be sure everyone will know the lyrics!

 As is typical for the style of guitarist and songwriter Noel Gallagher, the song uses some very effective chord voicings that can achieve a lot with only a small amount of ‘messing around’ on the fretboard.
 For the most part, your ring and pinky finger will stay planted on the top two strings 3rd frets, leaving you free to focus on the other two fingers.
 Especially helpful for any beginners who aren’t used to singing and playing guitar at the same time!

 Click Here for tab for Heart of Gold by Neil Young